Coder0XYX/Spotify-Playlist-Generator/README.md

 6. Add the playlist to your profile to make it available for the public (necessary that the code can access the newly created playlist)
 7. Copy/Paste Playlist ID
       - Copy Playlist URL
-      - Delete the URL part until and including "/"
+      - Delete the URL part until and including the last "/"
       - Paste only the Playlist ID behind

 ### Running the program in python